-^{111.} See County of Santa Clara, 275 F. Supp.
-3d 1196 (discussing why the Order was a threat); See also United States v.
+111. See County of Santa Clara, 275 F. Supp.
+3d 1196 (discussing, throughout the opinion, why the Order was a threat); see also United States v.
 Stevens, 559 U.S. 460, 480 (2010) (striking down a federal statute on First Amendment over-breadth grounds despite federal government assurances that it would not be applied in such an unconstitutional manner, and despite a presidential signing statement indicating it would not be so applied, and stating that the parties did not have to rely on "noblesse oblige" of government).

-^{112.} See, e.g., City of Philadelphia v.
-Sessions, No. 17-3894, 2018 WL 2725503 (E.D.
+112. See, e.g., City of Phila. v.
+Sessions, 309 F. Supp.
+3d 289, 323 (E.D.
 Pa.
 June 6, 2018) (holding the DOJ decision to impose narrower conditions on DOJ grants to sanctuary jurisdictions was arbitrary and capricious); City of Chicago v.
 Sessions, 888 F.3d 272, 277 (7th Cir.
-2018)(holding that the Order, even as narrowly construed, was unconstitutional).
+2018) (holding that the Order, even as narrowly construed, was unconstitutional).

-^{113.} New York v.
-United States, 505 U.S. 144 (1992).
+113. New York v.
+United States, 505 U.S. 144, 167 (1992).

-In National Federation of Independent Business v.
-Sebelius (NFIB), however, seven justices agreed that grants to states are unconstitutionally coercive when they amount to a "gun to the head" and, in practical effect, a bait and switch shift in the conditions placed on a pre-existing program that the recipients could not have foreseen.114 That is, funding conditions on state grants are not immune to overreaching limits premised on coercion concerns.
-But the amount of money at stake in NFIB was staggering.
-Thus, the case may only limit federal funding power when the money at risk is very significant and the other NFIB conditions that go to foreseeability are met.
-In NFIB, all Medicaid funds would have been lost if states did not comply with the new conditions, and these funds comprised over ten percent of states' overall budgets.
-In Dole, only 5% of federal highway funding was lost if states did not comply with the new condition.
+114. Sebelius, 567 U.S. at 581.

+these funds comprised over ten percent of states' overall budgets.
+In Dole, only 5% of federal highway funding would be lost if states did not comply with the new condition.
 Not clear is when a condition on federal funding slides from Dole (permissible) to NFIB (impermissible), given that NFIB is the only case thus far to hold that a condition landed over the coercion line.

-As applied to local governments, a "gun to the head" coercion objection to funding conditions might succeed where comparably large percentages of their overall budgets are threatened with the loss of federal funds under preexisting programs where they might claim NFIB-style unforeseeability.
+As applied to local governments, a "gun-to-the-head" coercion objection to funding conditions might succeed where comparably large percentages of their overall budgets are threatened with the loss of federal funds under preexisting programs and where they might claim NFIB-style unforeseeability.
 Most local governments have fewer means than do states of taxing their way around such losses.
-Urban or rural communities with many low-income residents and few alternative tax-revenue options in particular might be unable to "just turn down the money," even after narrowing constructions of the conditions.115 Even in fiscally strong municipalities and counties, however, the amount of federal grant money at risk may be large enough to hobble officials' ability to make truly voluntary decisions.
+Urban or rural communities with many low-income residents and few alternative tax-revenue options in particular might be unable to "just turn down the money," even after narrowing constructions of the conditions.
+Even in fiscally strong municipalities and counties, however, the amount of federal grant money at risk may be large enough to hobble officials' ability to make truly voluntary decisions.

-The Executive Order arguably qualified as such an impermissible "gun to the head," per NFIB.116 For example, the Mayor of Miami-Dade County
+The Executive Order arguably qualified as such an impermissible "gun to the head," per NFIB.
+For example, the